localz/Spotz-Push-Android-SDK/README.md

     If you're using **Android Studio 1.5 or higher**, simply 'Open' the project.

-  3. Log into the [Firebase  Console](https://console.firebase.google.com/) and create  project containing an app with the package name of `com.sample.spotzpush`.
+  3. Log into the [Firebase  Console](https://console.firebase.google.com/) and create  project containing an app with the package name of `com.sample.spotzpush.fcm`.

   4. Step through the [instructions available](https://firebase.google.com/docs/android/setup) in order to auto-generate the config file and server key.